digitalservicebund/digitalcheck-apps/packages/dito/doc/adr/0007-store-content-in-global-file.md

 ## Context

-Based on the decision outlined in[0006-store-content-in-repository-without-cms.md](0006-store-content-in-repository-without-cms.md), we need to decide whether to store the content hardcoded in the template files or in a central location, such as a global file.
+Based on the decision outlined in [0006-store-content-in-repository-without-cms.md](0006-store-content-in-repository-without-cms.md), we need to decide whether to store the content hardcoded in the template files or in a central location, such as a global file.

 Storing the content in a global file offers significant advantages, particularly for non-technical team members.